-Figures 11-13 shows salmon movement in and out of the wetlands during the sampling period.
+Figures 15-17 show salmon movement in and out of the wetlands during the sampling period.
 At Ruby Lake, 82% of the fish that moved in came before April.
-Seventy-seven percent of the salmon leaving Ruby Lake left in April or May, the last one caught was on May 17th, just before the traps were overtopped.
+Seventy-seven percent of the salmon leaving Ruby Lake left in April or May, the last one caught was on May 17, 2002 just before the traps were overtopped.
 Most of the documented salmon movement out of the wetland was associated with the first peak in the hydrograph that represents spring runoff.
 A low swale on the north end of the wetland likely provides an alternate ingress/egress to the wetland (pers. comm.
 Randy Van Hoy, DU engineer).
-This reduces chances of capturing juvenile salmon at the two-way traps.
-At Wigeon Lake, where fewest salmon were caught, two-thirds of the inbound fish came in before April and all but one caught leaving was in April and May, the last was caught May 15th.
-Over half (51%) of the salmon caught in any of the traps was caught at Multnomah North.
-Here, about half the fish that came into the wetland moved in before April and half after.
-Most (85%) of the fish left the wetland during April and May.
-Three salmon were caught in the outbound trap between June 18th and July15th, after the water from the spring runoff subsided enough for the traps to be above the water level.
-All the traps were fished through July 29th.
-Draw-down of water at Ruby Lake was begun July 22nd, during wetland sampling.
-A 5/2-inch riser board was removed each day for three days (7/22-24) and the rest of the boards were removed August 6th by ODFW.
+This reduces chances of capturing juvenile salmon at the two-way trap as it was connected to Cunningham Slough the entire duration of the sampling period (Figure 15).
+Draw-down of water at Ruby Lake was begun July 22, during wetland sampling.
+A $5^{1}/{2}$ -inch riser board was removed each day for three days (7/22-24) and the rest of the boards were removed August 6, 2001 by ODFW.